Dual Citizenship Taxes: A Simple Guide for Expats

 - File FBARs for the past six years

 Once you’ve completed these steps, you will be in compliance with IRS regulations.
 In some cases, you may even receive a refund for previous years.

 Don’t wait to use this program!
 If the IRS contacts you about your delinquency before you start the process yourself, they may withdraw the privilege of amnesty.
 In that case, you will have to pay the full penalties for failing to file as required.

 Hopefully, this guide has helped you understand how IRS dual citizenship taxes may apply to you.
 At Greenback Expat Tax Services, we specialize in helping expats manage their US tax obligations.
-Our team of CPAs and IRS Enrolled Agents have prepared taxes for hundreds of US citizens worldwide.
+Our team of CPAs and IRS Enrolled Agents have prepared taxes for thousands of US citizens worldwide.
 Let us know how we can help!